cbgermany/ghost_exercise/README.md

 * **images**:
 This section contains a packer project to create the Ubuntu imge that will be used in the Azure Scale Sets.

+* **key-vault**:
+This section creates the Key Vault and access policies for the password secrets

 * **network**:
-This section creted the VNETs for development and production
+This section creates the VNETs for development and production

 * **rbac**:
 This section contains the Role Based Access Control scripts required to create the service principals that are then used in the automation.

 * **setup**:
 Contains scripts not stored in git that hold the eb=nvironment credentials